Lake Estancia: Holocene

 Beach terraces and other beach deposits were emplaced early in the Holocene; after about 8,500 years before present Lake Estancia dried up.
 La Niña conditions during the Holocene reduced water inflow into the lake, which owing to high evaporation rates could not be compensated by summer precipitation.
-After Lake Estancia dried up, two separate wind deflation events took place, the first is dated to either 4,000 or 7,000 years ago and the second to either 4,000 or 2,000 years ago.
+After Lake Estancia dried up, two separate wind deflation events took place, the first dated to either 4,000 or 7,000 years ago and the second to either 4,000 or 2,000 years ago.
 The deflation removed Quaternary sediments thus exposing their internal structure.
 The deflation also generated the playa basins and the "Willard soil" during the Altithermal climate phase.
 Dunes developed during hot and dry conditions of the middle Holocene.
 After the middle Holocene the climate became wetter again, reducing dune activity.
 The existence of a "Lake Meinzer" with a depth of 20 m and an area of 520 km2 after the Altithermal has been inferred.
 Presently, dry lakes occur on the bed of Lake Estancia and are fed by groundwater.